code-monet/steam-vr-wheel/README.md

 You can convert all direcitons of the joysticks to buttons or leave it as axis.

-Example 1, if you choose to convert the Left Joy Down to button, Left Joy Left and Left Joy Right will remain as the same axis; the Left Joy Up will be solely adjust the axis while the Left Joy Down acts as a button.
+Example 1, if you choose to convert the Left Joy Down to button, Left Joy Left and Left Joy Right will remain as the same axis; the Left Joy Up will be solely adjusting the axis while the Left Joy Down acts as a button.

 Example 2, you can make all 8 directions to buttons; so that you can use them like dpads.